martinduke/quic-version-aliasing/draft-duke-quic-version-aliasing.md

 ## Request Forgery

-Section 21.4 of {{QUIC-TRANSPORT}} describes the request forgery attack, where a QUIC endpoint can cause its peer to deliver packets to a victim with specific content.
+Section 21.4 of {{RFC9000}} describes the request forgery attack, where a QUIC endpoint can cause its peer to deliver packets to a victim with specific content.

 Version aliasing allows the server to specify the contents of the version field and part of the token field in Initial packets sent by the client, potentially